nrwl/nx/docs/generated/packages/nx/documents/init.md

 ---
-title: 'init - CLI command'
+title: "init - CLI command"
-description: 'Adds nx.json file and installs nx if not installed already'
+description: "Adds Nx to any type of workspace.
+It performs the following changes:

+- Installs nx
+- Creates an nx.json configuration file
+- Sets up distributed caching (optional)
+- If migrating an Angular CLI, CRA or NestJS workspace, it installs the relevant Nx plugins for better developer experience"
 ---

 # init

-Adds nx.json file and installs nx if not installed already
+Adds Nx to any type of workspace.
+It performs the following changes:

+- Installs nx
+- Creates an nx.json configuration file
+- Sets up distributed caching (optional)
+- If migrating an Angular CLI, CRA or NestJS workspace, it installs the relevant Nx plugins for better developer experience

 ## Usage